Paperspace/gradient-cli/README.md

     `python hello.py`

- This sample shows how a script can automatically run itself on the Paperspace job cluster node.
+   The source of this sample script shows how a script can automatically run itself on the Paperspace job cluster node:

+    ```
+    import paperspace

+    paperspace.run()

+    print('hello paperspace-python!')
+    ```

- Note: the script is further modified before transfer in order to remove `paperspace` references.
+   Note: the source is modified before transfer to the job cluster in order to remove imported `paperspace` references.

 6. Execute an unmodified Python script remotely:

-    `paperspace-python myscript.py`
+    `paperspace-python run myscript.py`

    The script will be run on the Paperspace job cluster node, and its output will be logged locally.

 A slightly more complex example
 ===============================

-    # tests/test_remote.py
+    # tests/test_remote.py - runs itself on paperspace, demonstrates setting jobs create options
     import os
     import paperspace

-    paperspace.run({'project': 'myproject', 'machineType': 'GPU+', 'container': 'Test-Container'})
+    paperspace.run({'project': 'myproject', 'machineType': 'P5000',
+                    'container': 'paperspace/tensorflow-python'})

     print(os.getcwd())
     print('something useful')